 When you’re moving any vehicle you need to take a few general things into consideration:

 Insurance: Any professional haulage company will have a high level of cover to guard you against damage to your caravan.
-Ensure that you find out what level of cover you will be getting prior to choosing a transporter.
+Ensure that you find out what level of cover you will be getting prior to choosing a transport service.

 Accreditation: Find out if your transporter is a registered member of any haulage associations.
-This can give you piece of mind as these independent regulatory bodies oversee standards of service across the industry.
+This can give you peace of mind as these independent regulatory bodies oversee standards of service across the industry.